WHAT IS THE SPORTS PREMIUM?

 “I like gymnastics lesson because I have learnt to do a cartwheel.
 I also went to the after school club last year which was also lots of fun!”
 (Year 4 child)

 - 10.6% of the funding was spent on buying additional equipment for the school PE resources and supporting the running of after school clubs.
 The purchase of additional equipment to support PE lessons has ensured that all children have access to high quality PE provision and also access to games and activities that they wouldn’t necessarily be exposed to.
-Furthermore, the purchasing of equipment supported our annual Sports Day, which all children participated in, in July 2016.
+We were also able to purchase Rockliffe Manor sports kits for the children to wear when playing games and matches against other schools.
+Furthermore, the purchasing of equipment supported our annual Sports Day, which all children participated in, in July 2017.
 In regards to after school clubs, at Rockliffe Manor we pride ourselves on providing children with a broad and balanced range of extra-curricular activities, which all children have access to.
-After school clubs this year have included: agility, football, running and gymnastic clubs.
+After school clubs this year have included: agility, football, basketball, running, martial arts and gymnastic clubs.